This article contains the best books on body language with a short introduction.

 The reasons above could be triggered by lying but they could also be baseline behavior for some people.
 Take a baseline.
 See how a person behaves when they aren’t under pressure, then see how they change when pressured.

 One reason why polygraph examiners ask you questions like: “what is your name?”, is to get your baseline level of stress and other factors, answering a question you aren’t lying about.
+Crossing your arms could be comfortable, or it could be a sign of discomfort.

 Notable Passages: